Last Updated on July 24, 2025 by George Pavlopoulos

 The days of Lee Harvey Oswald in Minsk

 Oswald was given a job at Horizon Electronics Factory, producing TVs and radios.
 According to the sources, Oswald was living a quiet life in Minsk.
 He worked, spent time at home, and visited a few friends.
-On the other hand, the KGB never stopped to suspect him as a spy, and his apartment was bugged.
-They have even made a tiny hole in the wall in order to observe him closely.
+On the other hand, the KGB never stopped suspecting him of being a spy, and his apartment was bugged.
+They have even made a tiny hole in the wall to observe him closely.

 In March 1961, he met his future wife, Marina Oswald Porter (born Marina Prusakova), and they married six weeks later.
-Prusakova was born in Severodvinsk in 1941, and she stayed there until she was 16.
-In 1957 she moved to Minsk to stay with her uncle, a Soviet Ministry of Foreign Affairs colonel, and she met Oswald at a dance.
+Prusakova was born in Severodvinsk in 1941 and remained there until she was 16.
+In 1957, she moved to Minsk to stay with her uncle, a Soviet Ministry of Foreign Affairs colonel, and she met Oswald at a dance.

-But as time went by, Oswald started feeling stuck in Minsk.
+However, as time passed, Oswald began to feel stuck in Minsk.
 The Soviet paradise that he imagined was not there.
 He wrote the following lines in his diary: “The work is drab, the money I get has nowhere to be spent.
 No nightclubs or bowling alleys, no places of recreation except the trade union dances.
-I have had enough.
+I have had enough.”

 The return to the USA